JuliaGraphics/Luxor.jl/docs/src/basics.md

      )
 ```

-The `@draw` macro creates a drawing in-memory (not saved in a file).
+The `@draw` macro creates a PNG drawing in-memory (not saved in a file).
 You should see it displayed if you're working in a suitable environment (Juno, VSCode, Jupyter, Pluto).
+There's also a `@drawsvg` macro.

 ```@docs
 @svg
 @png
 @pdf
 @draw
+@drawsvg
 ```

 If you don't specify a size, the defaults are usually 600 by 600.
 If you don't specify a file name, files created with the macros are placed in your current working directory as `luxor-drawing-` followed by a time stamp.
 You don't even have to specify the suffix: